 Wigan and Blackpool

 'Street Dreams' by Louise Fazackerley

 Poet Louise Fazackerley worked with local communities to celebrate the twinning of Wigan and Blackpool - places which share a long history of social dancing, from music hall to ballroom, Northern soul to disco and beyond.

 Louise led creative writing and dance workshops with people of all ages to explore the rich history, memories and dreams connecting King Street in Wigan and Church Street in Blackpool.

 The workshops resulted in this 'Street Dreams' animated poetry film.
 Street Dreams was premiered at Wigan Borough Dance Festival 2021 and screened at events in both Wigan and Blackpool.
-A documentary film of the project will also be released.
+A documentary film of the project was produced.

 Ramsgate and Ryde